ImmuneAxisa/HDAC7_Treg_manuscript/README.md

 ### src

 * `bulk.rna.align.sh`: alignment and quantitations from the original Fastq files.
 This script is designed to be run on the Ruddle cluster with the `SLURM` scheduler distributing one job per sample.
 To do so, the scripts iterates through a sample table specifying the name of the fastq files associated with each sample.
+The sample table is expected to contain at least the following columns: Sample_Number, Sample_Name, RNA_FastQ1, RNA_FastQ2.
 * `bulk_wrappers.R` and `gseaplot2_PPAmod.R` contain custom functions for differential gene expression analyses in R. They are sourced by the script in the analysis folder.